10 tips for finding European coffee buyers

 4. Use international and national sector and trade associations

-As a coffee exporter, it is important to join your national or regional coffee association and make use of it.
-These associations can offer interesting services, such as up-to-date market and price information, trade fair participation and marketing support.
-Examples include:
+As a coffee exporter, it is important to join your national or regional coffee association.
+They often offer interesting services, such as up-to-date market and price information, trade fair participation and marketing support.
+Examples of coffee farmers/exporters associations include:

 - African Fine Coffees Association (AFCA)